Get

 While convenient, these fresh foods can be very pricey, so they might be best used as a dry food topper.
 You can stretch your dollar and still give your pup the required canine-specific nutrition boost.

 You could also make your own fresh food topper.
-Just be sure to talk to your vet first to make sure you are feeding foods that are safe and nutritionally balanced for your dog.
+Just be sure to talk to a vet first to make sure you are feeding foods that are safe and nutritionally balanced for your dog.

 6. Raw

 Raw food toppers are exactly what they sound like.
-They are sections of raw food offered up to your dog.
+They are sections of raw food offered to your dog.
 There’s quite a controversy surrounding raw food diets for dogs.
 This is primarily because of the risk of exposure to Salmonella and other foodborne pathogens.

 How to Serve Dog Food Toppers to Your Dog